sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 ### Determine the content to display in the tab

-Microsoft Teams calls the save event handler you registered when the user selects **Save**.
+When the user selects **Save**, Microsoft Teams calls the save event handler you registered.
 At this point, you'll need to determine the URL of the content Microsoft Teams should host in the tab.
-If the user has selected a resource that already exists, such as an existing file, you can return the URL immediately.
+If the user has selected a resource that already exists, such as an existing file or task list, you can return the URL immediately.
 However, if the user has requested a new resource, you can can return the URL asynchronously, after you've created the resource.
-If so, store `saveEvent` for later.
-You have 30 seconds to return the URL, before the operation is terminated and an error displayed.
+If you need to do so, store `saveEvent` for later.
+If you do not return the URL within 30 seconds, Microsoft Teams terminates the operation is terminated and displays an error.

 Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl})` to specify the URL of the content Microsoft Teams should host in the tab.
 Things to keep in mind: